 - Describe the location and use of safety equipment in the laboratory

 - Explain the emergency procedures followed in the laboratory.

 - Determination of melting point and refractive index

 - Isolation of a naturally occurring compound from plant material

 Students will be required to print their own laboratory manual prior to their first day in

 class.
 Other supplies will be provided during the lab.
 For safety reasons, students must wear

 closed shoes.
 No open-toed shoes or sandals are permitted in the labs.
 No contact lenses are

 to be worn.
 Safety goggles must be purchased for this lab.

-on each.
-Students will also be graded on their lab technique and data book.
-Students cannot
+on all laboratory reports and assignments.
+Students will also be graded on their lab technique